swagger-api/swagger-ui/README.md

 ## Ways to contribute
+> _If you want to contribute our java library directly, please refer to [this link](https://github.com/Swaggy-Swagger/.github/blob/main/profile/CONTRIBUTING.md) for more details._

 **Swaggy UI** is an open-source project.
 We welcome contributions!
 Visit our [GitHub repository](https://github.com/Swaggy-Swagger/swaggy-ui) to submit a pull request. </br>
-See [CONTRIBUTING.md](https://github.com/Swaggy-Swagger/.github/blob/main/profile/CONTRIBUTING.md) to contribute our java library directly.

 1. **Clone the Repository**: Start by cloning the Swaggy-UI repository to your local machine.